deepak1995p/amazon_clone/README.md

-Here are the diployed Link of website: http://deepak1995p.github.io/amazon_clone This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here are the deployed Link of website: http://deepak1995p.github.io/amazon_clone This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts